mass-Eve/Video-12----Exercise-01/basics-of-python/about.md

     A token is the smallest individual unit in a python program.
 All statements and instructions in a program are built with tokens.

-There are various types of token ~
+Tokens in python are classified in the following ~

 01. Keywords